 4.10 Verimi Pay: When you use the Verimi Pay service, we process your personal data as described in this section.

-4.10.1 Implementation of the payment function: In order to use Verimi Pay, you give us a direct debit mandate for your account to collect payments.
-For this purpose, we require information on your bank details and your title, first and last name, pseudonym, date of birth, e-mail address, home address and any delivery address you may have provided.
-When using Verimi Pay, we also process your personalised security features required to authorise the transaction.
+4.10.1 Implementation of the payment function: For the purpose of enabling and utilizing the Verimi Pay function, you give us a direct debit mandate for your account to collect payments.
+Therefore, we require information on your bank details and your title, first and last name, pseudonym, date of birth, e-mail address, home address and any delivery address you may have provided.
+When using Verimi Pay, we also process your preferred security features required to authorise the transaction.
 In addition, we collect and store payment and transaction data relating to the transactions you initiate.
-We communicate this to the credit institution we have commissioned to manage the trust account for payments.
+We collect this for the purpose of communicating this to the credit institution we have commissioned to manage the trust account for payments.

 Furthermore, we may transmit your title, name, date of birth, e-mail address and a delivery address to the application partner at your instruction so that the application partner can carry out the transaction (e.g. purchase of goods or services) on which the payment is based.
 Your bank details, however, will not be transmitted to the application partner.